 The function of the platforms

-The MongoDB database solution was originally developed in 2007 by a company named 10gen.
+The MongoDB database solution was originally developed in 2007 by a company named 10gen which is now known as MongoDB.
 It was developed as a cloud-based app engine with a motive for running multiple services and software.

 The company developed two components—Babble and MongoDB.
 The product could not leave its mark and consequently led to the scrapping of the application and releasing MongoDB as an open-source project.